 The NHS responded with unprecedented actions to expand the capacity to deliver intensive care to Covid-19 patients.
 Student and retired nurses and doctors were brought onto the front line, planned care was cancelled, new hospital sites were opened, and the standards for discharging patients were lowered.
 The availability of tests and protective equipment for staff became a dominant political and operational issue.

 From 2016, on an essentially voluntary basis, Trusts, Clinical Commisioning Groups (CCGs) and local authorities had been encouraged to form 44 Sustainability and Transformation Partnerships (STPs).
 The 2019 NHS Long Term Plan called for the evolution of all of these into Integrated Care Systems (ICSs) by April 2021.
-The aim is for these combinations of commissioners and providers to take major decisions together about improving population health, introducing the new services outlined in the plan, and closing and redesigning existing ones.
-CCGs are supposed to merge until there is only one per ICS, able to act at a more strategic level.
+The aim was for these combinations of commissioners and providers to take major decisions together about improving population health, introducing the new services outlined in the plan, and closing and redesigning existing ones.
+CCGs were supposed to merge until there is only one per ICS, able to act at a more strategic level.
 The plan also called for providers to group together into Integrated Care Providers (ICPs).
-These will bring together hospital and community services, and in some cases general practice, to hold a single contract to deliver services.
+These were to bring together hospital and community services, and in some cases general practice, to hold a single contract to deliver services.

-Simon Stevens said that to deliver the plan every NHS organisation would need to intensify partnerhip and working with each other, including local councils and community organisations.
+Simon Stevens said that to deliver the plan every NHS organisation would need to intensify partnership and working with each other, including local councils and community organisations.
 One senior officer said that many performance ‘challenges’ could only be addressed across a larger population and ‘provider footprint.’